DePianoman/pokeapi/index.rst

 Pokemon
 =======
-.. function:: def setPokemonByName(str name, int level)
+.. function:: def setPokemonByName(name, level)

 	This sets what pokemon it is by name, and sets the level.

+	:param name: The name of the Pokemon - *str*
+	:param level: The level of the Pokemon - *int*

-.. function:: def setPokemonByID(int pid, int level)
+.. function:: def setPokemonByID(pid, level)

 	This sets what pokemon it is by the Pokemon's National Dex ID, and sets the level

+	:param id: The id of the Pokemon - *int*
+	:param level: The level of the Pokemon - *int*

-.. function:: def setAbility(str choice)
+.. function:: def setAbility(choice)

 	This sets what ability the Pokemon has by the three possible choices:

 	- Ability 1
 	- Ability 2
 	- Hidden Ability

+	:param choice: The chosen ability (can be ``1``, ``2``, or ``"H"``) - *int or str*

+.. function:: def setLevel(level)

+	This sets the level of the Pokemon

+	:param level: The level of the Pokemon - *int*